 - Pattern shirts inject even more panache to a coloured suit.
 Consider geo-prints, madras checks or soft florals shirt – sans tie.
 Then, add a pocket square with an on scale print to match the shirt.

 - Crepe soles are a down-played take on the business shoe.
-Or, for the extremely low key office environment, a low-cut white leather trainer will put some kick in your statement tailoring.
+Or, for the extremely low key office environment, a low-cut white leather sneaker will put some kick in your statement tailoring.

 What if none of the jobs apply to you?